Hurricane Erin (2025): Cape Verde

 Heavy rainfall from Erin's precursor disturbance resulted in significant flooding across the Cape Verde islands, particularly in the northwestern island of São Vicente.
 After heavy rainfall inundated the island on August 11, vehicles were swept away and several homes sustained damage.
 A total of 7.57 in of rain fell in just five hours on São Vicente according to the Cape Verdean National Institute of Meteorology and Geophysics.
 Flash flooding from the sudden rain resulted in at least nine fatalities, including four children.
 Seven people drowned from the floods, while another person was electrocuted.
 An additional person was reported missing while 1,500 people were displaced by the extreme rainfall and floods.
 Debris and fallen trees blocked off roads, while power outages affected most of the island.
 The Uni-Mindelo Auditorium was destroyed.
 Officials estimated that losses from this incident were 12,000,000 Cape Verdean escudos.
 Various commercial buildings were damaged as well.

 In response to the significant damage and deaths, the Cape Verdean government declared a state of emergency on São Vicente and the neighboring isle of Santo Antão.
 The National Civil Protection Service was deployed to the islands to address infrastructure damage.
 The service evacuated 36 and 26 people from Vila Nova and Alto Brava, respectively, on August 16.
 The World Bank Group allocated US$10 million to support recovery efforts from the storm.
 Over 200,000 international contributions were made to recovery for the islands, according to the Red Cross of Cape Verde.

 Caribbean

 Rough seas impacted much of the northern Leeward Islands and the Lucayan Archipelago.
 In Guadeloupe, 2.48 in of rain was reported at Col des Mamelles, in the Guadeloupe National Park, within six hours on August 16.
 Large amounts of sargassum washed ashore on Saint Martin and Rio San Juan in the Dominican Republic due to Erin.
 Two divers were rescued off of Saint Croix.
 Heavy rains caused roads to flood in Puerto Rico.
+Landslides, fallen trees and power outages were reported.
+Damage in Puerto Rico totaled to US$103,000.
 Grand Turk experienced tropical storm conditions, with roads flooding and rough seas.
 The Bahamas was buffeted with rough seas and thunderstorms from Erin.
 Localized flooding occurred on Mayaguana.
 A generator was sent to Cat Island by Bahamas Power and Light.
 Over 159,000 customers lost power in Puerto Rico.
 On August 18, a 36-year-old man drowned at Caleta Beach in La Romana, Dominican Republic amid dangerous swimming conditions caused by Erin.